HRI-EU/carma/README.md

 The framework is set up for Unix systems.

 #### 1. Set OpenAI key
-To use GPT4, you need so set
+To use GPT4, you need to set
 ```bash
 export OPENAI_API_KEY="53CRE7_KEY"
 ```